The Devil You Know (Heaven & Hell album): Title and art

 The album artwork is adapted from a painting by Per Øyvind Haagensen entitled Satan.
 The artwork features the numbers 25 and 41.
 Geezer Butler stated in an interview that the numbers refer to the Bible verse Matthew 25:41, which deals with the Last Judgment where "those who sit at the left side of God are cast down into Hell".
 He also has explained that the name of the album is a reference to the name of the band, as fans know them as Black Sabbath.
+Dio also stated that he and Geezer Butler had the idea of calling the album "Villa Yankees" after their favourite sports teams (Butler; Aston Villa and Dio; New York Yankees).

 When finalising the cover art, the band narrowed it down to their two favourites but had a difficult time making a final decision.
 The second of those two favourites prominently features the traditional Black Sabbath devil logo.
 That alternative cover is available exclusively at Wal-Mart within the United States.

 Critical reception

 The Devil You Know has received generally positive reviews.
 The album currently holds a score of 63/100 at the aggregate review site, Metacritic, indicating mixed or positive reviews.
-AllMusic described the album as being like Black Sabbath's Paranoid in matching its moment.
-However, it goes on to note that Heaven & Hell expresses a "very different side of their musical personalities" than Black Sabbath, and that the differing band name is suitable.
+Phil Freeman of AllMusic described the album as being like Black Sabbath's Paranoid in catching a band at the peak of its powers.
+However, Freeman went on to note that Heaven & Hell expresses a "very different side of their musical personalities" than Black Sabbath, and that the differing band name is suitable given the overall darker sound.
 Metal Hammer described the album as "one of the heavy releases of the year" and honored it with a 2010 Golden Gods Award for Best Album.
 Martin Popoff rated the album as better than Dehumanizer, but not as good as Heaven and Hell or Mob Rules.
 He described Dio's vocals being delivered with "thespian enunciation" and "passion".